Anne of Austria, Queen of Poland

 Anne of Austria (16 August 1573 - 10 February 1598) was Queen of Poland and Sweden and a Grand Duchess of Lithuania as the first consort of King Sigismund III Vasa.

 Biography

 Anne was a daughter of Charles II of Austria and Maria Anna of Bavaria.
-She was the grandchild of Ferdinand I, Holy Roman Emperor and Anne of Bohemia and Hungary (1503-1547).
+She was the grandchild of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary (1503-1547).

-Her mother was an important supporter of the Counter-Reformation in Inner Austria, who gave her children an upbringing focused on Catholicism.
+Her mother was an important supporter of the Counter-Reformation in Inner Austria who gave her children an upbringing focused on Catholicism.
 The siblings were made to attend church from the age of one, their first words were to be Jesus and Mary, they were tutored by Catholic priests, and Latin was to be a priority before their native German language.
 As a child, Anna was called "Andle", and she was taught to translate Pedro de Ribadeneira's Vita Ignatii Loyolæ from Latin to German.
 Outside of Latin and Catholicism, she was mainly tutored in household tasks such as sewing and cooking.